skip to Main Content

 Invalid Wills and Suspicious Circumstances: Knowledge and Approval

-Essentially, the will-writer must understand the terms of the will, agreeing that the terms are what they wish to express in the document, and they must know what they are signing.
+Essentially, the will-writer must understand the terms of the will, and they must know what they are signing.
 The will-writer must understand the general nature of what they are giving away.
 These are mandatory requirements for a valid will in BC.
 Some circumstances that may indicate the will-writer did not have the proper knowledge and approval of their will include:

 • Physical or mental handicaps restricting the ability to see or hear,